 - General Memoranda of Understanding for academic collaboration

-For U-M purposes, a Memorandum of Understanding (“MOU”) is a general, non-legally binding document that is used as a first step between U-M and a foreign institution at the initial stage of establishing their collaborative relationship—the institutions want or need to formalize and document the relationship, but are not yet ready to undertake any specific programs/projects/activities.
-An MOU basically states that the institutions want to work together and will cooperate to develop various specific programs/projects/activities in the future.
+For U-M purposes, a Memorandum of Understanding (“MOU”) is a general, non-legally binding document that is used as the first step between U-M and a foreign institution at the initial stage of establishing their collaborative relationship—the institutions want or need to formalize and document the relationship, but are not yet ready to undertake any specific programs/projects/activities.
+An MOU states that the institutions want to work together and cooperate in developing various future programs/projects/activities.

 - Sponsored research, external funding agencies